realjck/story-engine/README.md

 ## Important note

 The entire project has been developed in ECMAScript Edition 5 (ES5), specifically tailored for utilization with the Dojo toolkit.
-The primary motivation for employing the Dojo toolkit lies in its capacity for asynchronous module handling.
+The primary motivation for employing the Dojo toolkit was the capacity for asynchronous module handling at the time I started to make the main framework (2012).

 This entails the utilization of `var` and DOM-declared variables, as well as the non-arrow function syntax `function(){}`.

-While an update to a more recent ECMAScript version could prove beneficial for future development, it is not deemed necessary at present.
-The tool has undergone optimization over the years, ensuring compatibility with the latest browsers, such as Chrome and Safari.
+Although updating to a more recent ECMAScript version may offer advantages for future development, it is currently not considered necessary.
+The tool has undergone optimization over the years, ensuring compatibility with major browsers including Chrome, Mozilla, IE11 (no longer necessary, hopefully), and Safari on both desktop and mobile platforms.
 ## Usage

 Clone the whole repository.
 All JS librairies are directly included (no installation).